kinnison/infrafish-mailconfig/USING.md

   smarthost through Infrafish.
 - Accounts are username/password pairs which can both log in and receive email.
+- Bouncers mark an address as being undeliverable with a reason which will be returned to the calling MX when it tries to send an email
+- Blackholes mark an address as simply swallowing emails up, in this case the reason is purely for the user to remember why.

 When interacting with other systems, the "username" is always the full account address such as `myname@my-domain.com` above.